dougransom/witertools/README.md

 - wrappers around the functions in more_itertools

 The motivation as that itertools and more-itertools in particular have functions that return iterators, but very frequently the desired result is a list.
+Over and over in code you will see repeated code of calling list on the result of a function that produces an interator.
+You will even see it in most examples in the [more-itertools api](https://more-itertools.readthedocs.io/en/stable/api.html).

 ## Wrappers Around Functions that Return Iterators
 In witertools: